xzho2604/chat_bot/README.md

 # Smart-house-bulter-chat-bot
-Is able to recognised user face using cutting edge face recognition deep learnining method and load user context accordingly. it is able to control IOT devices like lights , vacum cleaner , auto dog feeder and other serivices like spotify to play music and open weather to enquiry weather.Using google dialogflow as NLP to produce human like smmooth converstation. </br>
+Is able to recognised user face using cutting edge face recognition deep learnining method and load user context accordingly. it is able to control IOT devices like lights , vacum cleaner , auto dog feeder and other serivices like spotify to play music and open weather to enquiry weather.Using google dialogflow as NLP to produce human like smmooth converstation.
+Click [here](9900_project.pdf) for our report paper.
-Final report can be found [here](9900_project.pdf)
 # Architecture
 ![archetect](architect.png)
 ## FrontEnd Usage: